rstudio/rstudio-conf-2022-program/sessions/shiny-app-design/dashboard-builder-making-truly-interactive.md

     development, co-authoring the leafdown package.
 His latest project is the no-code/low-code dashboard-builder which allows users to create shiny dashboards without writing R-code.

-- name: Andreas Hofheinz
-  username: andreas_hofheinz
-  photo: /assets/img/2022Conf/_talks/22128_andreas-hofheinz.jpg

 ---

 <!-- ABSTRACT ----
 Please write abstract below.
 You may use simple markdown (links, code style, bold, italics) -->

-R-Shiny is a great way to visualize and communicate complex models, even to non- tech users.
-However, after deployment, these dashboards are not customizable and limited in their interactivity.
-That is why we are creating a drag&drop dashboard builder that allows users with and especially without programming experience to intuitively create complex dashboards.
-In my talk, I will show how we can make R-Shiny apps truly customizable and interactive.
-And therefore, allowing users and customers to create the dashboards they want, without having to write a single line of code.
-An additional benefit of our approach is, that it lowers the barrier for new users to start using R. They can begin to visualize their datasets without deep knowledge of R
+_I would like to create (more) R-Shiny Dashboards, but..._
+- _I don't know how_
+- _I can't write R-Code_
+- _it's to complex_
+- _I don't have enough time (even though I know how to build them)_

+If this sounds familiar, this talk is for you.
+We present our latest project, the **dashboard-builder** that allows users to create full R-Shiny dashboards without writing a single line of code.
+You can find a [demonstration video here](https://youtu.be/oOKJLMAkEiw)

+This drag&drop dashboard-builder allows you to interactively create native R-Shiny dashboards.
+Lowering the entry barrier for new users starting their data-science journey.
+They can begin to visualize their datasets without prior knowledge of R. More experienced users can use the dashboard-builder to quickly sketch out their ideas and export them to act as a foundation for more complex dashboards.